Tjorne71/cdv-project/README.md

 # Running Inferno Across America  - Readme

-This document provides a step-by-step guide on how to run our React project built with Next.js.
+This document provides a step-by-step guide on how to locally run our React project built with Next.js.
 Make sure you have the necessary software installed before proceeding.

+Alternatively, the project is live on a Vercel server and can be accessed at [Inferno Across America](https://cdv-project.vercel.app)

 ## Prerequisites